-So I hereby decree that from now on, advice and info for artists is now applicable to you.
+I hereby decree that from now on: advice & info for artists is applicable to you!

 An article on improving studio efficiency?
 Use it if you can!
 Marketing tips?
 Might be handy.
 Product reviews, philosophical discussions, and tips for desaturating colors with gray?
 Please at least skim some of this stuff because it can and does apply to you.

 Improving your awareness of the things around you?
 HIGHLY APPLICABLE TO YOUR NEXT COLORING PROJECT.

 You've heard me talk about using photo references before and this is more of the same theory.

 The more you study and observe real objects (and photos of real objects), the more details you will notice in your daily life.

 It's the small little somethings that will set your coloring apart from the average crowd.